florianraith/murder-plugin/README.md

 With `docker attach murder_spigot` you can attach to the running container and issue commands to the mc console.

-To build the plugin run `mvn clean install`.
+To build the plugin run `./gradlew clean shadowJar`.
 It will automatically copy the compiled plugin into the `./spigot/plugins` directory